apache/spark/docs/quick-start.md

     ./bin/pyspark

 Spark's primary abstraction is a distributed collection of items called a Dataset.
 Datasets can be created from Hadoop InputFormats (such as HDFS files) or by transforming other Datasets.
-Due to Python's dynamic nature, we don't need the Dataset to be strongly typed in Python.
+Due to Python's dynamic nature, we don't need the Dataset to be strongly-typed in Python.
 As a result, all Datasets in Python are Dataset[Row], and we call it `DataFrame` to be consistent with the data frame concept in Pandas and R. Let's make a new DataFrame from the text of the README file in the Spark source directory:

 {% highlight python %}
 >>> textFile = spark.read.text("README.md")